weaviate/weaviate/docs/en/use/authentication.md

       # skip_client_id_check (optional, defaults to false) skips the client_id
       # validation in the audience claim as outlined in the section above.
       # Not recommended to set this option as it reduces security, only set this
-      # if your token issuer is enable to provide a correct audience claim
+      # if your token issuer is unable to provide a correct audience claim
       skip_client_id_check: false
 ```

+#### How to use?

+1. Obtain a valid token from the token issuer you configured.

+1. Send this token along any REST request in Header like so: `Authorization:
+   Bearer <token>`.
+Make sure to replace `<token>` with your actual token.